porterjamesj/iou/README.md

 less hassle for all.
 Having things automatically simplified in this manner is the killer feature of doing this with software.

 Now let's say Bob pays back Alice $10 of what he owes her.
+We handle this with the `remove` command.

 	$ iou remove alice 10 bob
 	$ iou view